 EMBA 620 Value Creation through Business Processes (3 credits)

 This course looks at how companies can improve their business processes to deliver services or build products that are valued by their customers.
 In today’s business environment, companies are closely interconnected with global supply chains and distribution channels as well as multiple stakeholders.
 In this course, students learn to design, operate and improve a network of operations among various stakeholders to ensure that systems are properly managed so that the flow of material and information is fluid.
 Some of the topics covered include supply chain network design, service delivery improvement, sourcing, risk management and enterprise resource planning (ERP).

-EMBA 621 Information Technology and Analytics (3 credits)
+EMBA 621 Information Technology and Digital Strategy (3 credits)

 EMBA 622 Business, Government and the Economy (1.5 credits)

 The course provides a non-technical introduction to government policy analysis from the perspective of the business executive.
 We begin with a discussion of the differences between private and public goods and the impact of external forces on different stakeholders.
 The role of government and business in the creation and resolution of problems created by outside influences will be evaluated.
 Topics discussed in class may include the nature and role of public-private partnerships, regulation as both a limitation and an opportunity and the role of government in international trade and foreign direct investment.